PixelOn-Project/pixelon-server/README.md

 Boost your expressiveness!

-We used Stable Diffusion C++ to implement lightweight and fast image generation.
+We used Stable Diffusion C++ to implement lightweight and fast image generation (**4-5 seconds on NVIDIA RTX 3070**).
 Combined with Piskel, it provides a seamless creative experience.
-Also, to enrich children's imagination, generated images can be utilized like a coloring book through the 'Export to Layer' feature.

 This project was designed and developed to allow anyone to use Generative AI on their own computer as GPU adoption in households increases, moving away from cloud-based generators that require continuous subscription fees.